ReStream-Studio/restream-api/README.md

  sslmode=disable" up
 ```

-//TODO take these scripts into bash, make, whatever ....
+//TODO take these scripts into bash, make, json, or lua.
+Still researching